Print this page

 - Community Organizations - Maintains relationships with Birmingham Community Coalition, Birmingham-Bloomfield Youth Assistance, Birmingham-Bloomfield Families in Action, HAVEN, Common Ground, and Safety Town.

-Sergeant Kate Long is currently assigned as Juvenile Officer.
-If you would like to speak to her about juvenile matters, contact her at 248.530.1771
+Sergeant Kyle McCanham is currently assigned as School Resource Officer.
+If you would like to speak to him about juvenile matters, contact him at 248.530.1767

-The Auxiliary Police Unit is comprised of dedicated volunteers who either live or work in the City of Birmingham.
+The Auxiliary Police Unit is comprised of dedicated volunteers.
 Auxiliary officers receive 120 hours of instruction at the Oakland Police Academy Reserve Officer Training Program prior to appointment.

 Auxiliary Police Officers assist regular Officers during many special events held throughout the year and act as back up to the regular Officers on patrol.
 Members of the Auxiliary Police are perhaps most visible in providing crowd and traffic control and security for high school sporting events.

-Please note that the Police Department is not currently accepting new applications for Auxiliary Police Officers.
-Please contact Patrol Commander Scott Grewe at 248.530.1867 for more information about this program.
+Please note that the Police Department is currently accepting new applications for Auxiliary Police Officers.
+Please contact Patrol Captain Ryan Kearney at 248.530.1768 for more information about this program.

 We have presented programs on the following subjects: